Benign bone tumor

 Benign Bone Tumor

-What are the symptoms of a benign bone tumor in children?
+What are the symptoms of a benign bone tumor?

-Sometimes the bone tumor can be felt as a bump on one of your child's bones.
+Sometimes the bone tumor can be felt as a bump on one of the bones.
 Or it might be inside the bone, and you won't feel it.

 Tumors can weaken bone, which can then break, or fracture.
-A tumor that grows near a joint, like the shoulder or knee, may keep your child from being able to move an arm or leg freely.
+A tumor that grows near a joint, like your shoulder or knee, may keep you from being able to move your arm or leg freely.

 How are benign bone tumors diagnosed?